 Fun ★★

-The pool at Europasportpark has a 50-metre pool with four separate lanes (one that’s shallow enough to stand in and has its own kiddies’ slide).
-Its warm baby pool makes the spot a popular swimming location for families.
-Sadly, the impressive diving area is reserved for competitive athletes and sport clubs only, but it makes for some excellent entertainment while you bob around in the water.
+The pool at Europasportpark has a 50-metre pool with four separate lanes (one that’s shallow enough to stand in and has its own kiddies’ slide), and the warm baby pool makes the spot a popular swimming location for families.
+Sadly, the impressive high diving area is reserved for competitive athletes and sport clubs only, but it makes for some excellent entertainment while you bob around in the water.

 Schwimmhalle Ernst-Thälmann-Park